GENERAL MOTORS (CENTRAL FOUNDRY DIVISION)

 River Sediments, Lagoons, Soils and Groundwater: The remedy selected by EPA in the site’s December 1990 Record of Decision, or ROD, includes dredging and excavating contaminated materials, followed by on-site treatment and disposal of residual contamination and groundwater extraction and treatment.
 EPA later updated the remedy to allow for off-site disposal, rather than on-site treatment of certain remediation wastes.

-From 2000 through 2004, the remediation of the two inactive lagoons took place.
-Contaminated sludges and soils surrounding a 1.5-million gallon lagoon and a 350,000-gallon lagoon were dug up, stabilized and shipped to an off-site disposal facility.
+From 2000 through 2004, contaminated sludges and soils associated with a 1.5-million gallon lagoon and a 350,000-gallon lagoon were dug up, stabilized, and shipped to an off-site disposal facility.

 In 2004, GM began cleaning up Turtle Cove.
 Remediation included the dredging of the cove and the excavation of contaminated soils on the adjacent tribal property.
 These areas were subject to the Tribal remediation standards of 0.1 mg/kg PCBs for sediments and 1 mg/kg PCBs for soils.
 This work finished in 2005.
 The cleanup of the soils on another tribal property took place in 2007.
 One remaining tribal property cannot be remediated until the property owners provide access to it.